zAbuQasem/MyNotes/DevOps/GCP Associate (Exam Topics)/Interesting-Questions.md

     - While Datastore supports transactions, it is not designed for high-throughput IoT workloads.
     - Datastore enforces strong consistency within an entity group but can become a bottleneck for thousands of events per second.
 ---
+## Question-163

+#deployments

+You have developed a containerized web application that will serve internal colleagues during business hours.
+You want to ensure that no costs are incurred outside of the hours the application is used.
+You have just created a new Google Cloud project and want to deploy the application.
+What should you do?

+- A. Deploy the container on Cloud Run for Anthos, and set the minimum number of instances to zero.
+- ***B. Deploy the container on Cloud Run (fully managed), and set the minimum number of instances to zero.***
+- C. Deploy the container on App Engine flexible environment with autoscaling, and set the value min_instances to zero in the app.yaml.
+- D. Deploy the container on App Engine flexible environment with manual scaling, and set the value instances to zero in the app.yaml.

+### Explanation:

+1. **Why Cloud Run (fully managed)?**
+    - **Cloud Run (fully managed)** is a serverless platform designed for running containerized applications.
+It scales down to **zero instances** when not in use, which ensures no costs are incurred outside of business hours.
+    - This fits the use case of serving an internal application during business hours and avoiding costs during idle times.
+2. **Setting Minimum Instances to Zero**:
+    - By setting `min-instances=0`, Cloud Run ensures that no container instances are kept running when there is no traffic.
+This eliminates idle costs entirely.
+    - Cloud Run automatically spins up instances when traffic arrives and scales down when traffic stops.
+3. **Why Cloud Run Is Best for This Use Case**:
+    - **Cost Efficiency**: Only incurs costs when the application is actively serving traffic.
+    - **Simplicity**: Does not require manual intervention or complex configuration to scale down during non-business hours.
+    - **Serverless**: You don’t have to manage infrastructure, and scaling is automatic.
+### Why Not the Other Options?

+- **A. Cloud Run for Anthos with minimum instances set to zero**:
+    - **Cloud Run for Anthos** is designed for Kubernetes clusters.
+It requires managing a Kubernetes cluster, which incurs infrastructure costs even when no traffic is being served.
+This is not a cost-efficient choice for this use case.
+- **C. App Engine flexible environment with autoscaling (min_instances=0)**:
+    - App Engine flexible environment does not support `min_instances=0`.
+The minimum number of instances must be at least 1, which incurs costs even during idle times.
+- **D. App Engine flexible environment with manual scaling (instances=0)**:
+    - Setting `instances=0` in manual scaling is not supported.
+App Engine flexible always requires at least one running instance.
+---